Dyalog/APLCourse/docs/Data.md

 # Data Input/Output
 Although we have [`⎕IO`](http://help.dyalog.com/latest/#Language/System Functions/io.htm), "IO" in APL can still refer to input/output.

+This page refers to APL tools for reading and writing data to and from files, databases, and the internet.
+If you are already familiar with Python, R or .NET then you can use one of the [external language bridges](./Interfaces.md) to bring data into APL from files via one of these languages.
+However, it can be simpler and faster in many cases to use one of the following tools.

 ## Hello, World!
 If you have seen any kind of computer programming before, you are probably aware of a famous program called ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).